Please note that this website version of the catalog has the most current information about our program.

 Code of Student Conduct

 The Wisconsin School of Massage Therapy, Inc. expects that students preparing for a professional career will conduct themselves in a professional manner while in school.
 This includes treating students and instructors with respect, handling problems calmly, using appropriate language, being honest in their work, and avoiding anything which interferes with the learning of others.
-In addition, students are expected to come to school clean, with short nails, wearing appropriate dress for professional massage work (nothing tight nor revealing, feet covered, no hats or jewelry that could interfere,) and rested/ready to work.
+In addition, students are expected to come to school clean, with short nails, rested/ready to work, and wearing appropriate dress for professional massage work (see dress codes below).
 Students should not come to school while sick, nor under the influence of alcohol or illegal drugs.
 Smoking, chewing tobacco, and electronic cigarettes are not allowed in the school building nor on the school grounds.
 In addition, the use of personal electronic devices during class time is prohibited except for rare emergency family situations.
 Videography and recording of classes is prohibited.
-Students can expect the same conduct from instructors.

 Students are expected to attend all class hours.
 They may be absent for illness or pressing family matters only.
 Students are expected to call the school if they are going to be absent.
-They may be absent 4 days only over the course of the program.
-If a student is absent more than 6 class periods (a 4 hour class) he/she may be dismissed from the program.
+They may be absent 16 hours only over the course of the program.
+If a student is absent more than 24 hours he/she may be dismissed from the program.
 Any time missed must be made up within a week by the student in coordination with the instructor.
 This may mean coming to school more times than the regular days and/or traveling to other locations where an instructor is working.
 If the instructor must spend extra time with the student to make up the information missed, the student will be assessed a $40.00 per hour fee due at the time of make-up.
 Students who fail to keep make up times and/or who fail to pay the fee may be dismissed.

 All classes will start on time and students are expected to be present and ready to participate at the appointed starting time.
 Tardiness will not be tolerated and will result in minutes missed counted as absence.